Love, Peace and Happiness

 Love, Peace and Happiness is an album by soul artists The Chambers Brothers, released in 1969.

 The album was released as a double-LP, half studio recordings and half live recordings.
 The live material was recorded at Bill Graham's Fillmore East.

 In "Love, Peace and Happiness", the phrase "That's one small step for a man, a giant leap for mankind" is paraphrased as, "It's a small step for man, but it's a giant leap for all mankind".
 The song peaked at No. 96 on the Billboard Hot 100.
 It was covered by Carlos Santana and The Isley Brothers on 2017's Power of Peace.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated December 27, 1969, peaking at No. 58 during a thirty-three-week run on the chart.

 Critical reception

 AllMusic wrote that "the live sides are better, with stronger material, including 'I Can't Turn You Loose' and 'People Get Ready'."
 Robert Christgau, who had briefly attended the concert at which the live side was recorded, wrote that "now that the evidence is in I know I did the right thing," and called the album "shameful excess."

 Reviewing a 2016 reissue, the Lincolnshire Echo called the album "life-enhancing," and praised the "punchy live set."